 The above-mentioned summer characteristics exhibit interannual variabilities and interactions with adjacent layers, highlighting the importance of studying this season as well as its long-term behavior.
-Previous works, like Lauter and Entzian (1983) used the mean zonal wind reversal at around 25 km altitude to study long-term behavior between 1958 and 1982, obtaining an increase in the summer duration of 0.52 days per year (d/yr).
+Previous works, like Lauter and Entzian (1983), used the mean zonal wind reversal at around 25 km altitude to study long-term behavior between 1958 and 1982, obtaining an increase in the summer duration of 0.52 days per year (d yr-1).
 Nevertheless, the authors suggested a possible change in the trends after 1980 and reported a connection between the QBO and the wind reversal dates during 1958-1967 and again after 1977.
-Under the name of Equivalent Summer Duration, defined by a threshold of 198 K at 87 km at mid-latitudes, the temperature variations during summer were investigated by Offermann et al. (2010).
-This study covered the years 1988 to 2008, obtaining a change rate of 1.21 d/yr.
-The authors also compared the obtained values with the zonal wind reversal in the stratosphere (20 hPa) that showed a decrease in the summer duration of 0.99 d/yr.
+Under the name of equivalent summer duration, defined by a threshold of 198 K at 87 km at middle latitudes, the temperature variations during summer were investigated by Offermann et al. (2010).
+This study covered the years 1988 to 2008, obtaining a change rate of $1.21 \, d \, yr^{-1}$.
+The authors also compared the obtained values with the zonal wind reversal in the stratosphere (20 hPa) that showed a decrease in the summer duration of $0.99 \,\mathrm{dyr}^{-1}$.
 Later on, French et al. (2020) studied the hydroxyl nightglow rotational temperatures in the Antarctic region and compared them with satellite winds and temperatures at 86 km.
 The authors found a correlation between temperature and meridional winds but no significant correlation with the mean zonal winds.
-Offermann et al. (2005) characterized the summer duration referring to the stratospheric zonal wind reversal in broad ranges of latitude and altitude between 1948 and 2003.
-They found a dependency in latitude and altitude, with longer summer duration at higher altitudes and high-latitudes for the northern hemisphere.
-However, in all the cases they detected a breakpoint around 1978-1980, obtaining an increase of summer duration before the breakpoint and negative trends after 1978/1980.
+Offermann et al. (2005) characterized the summer duration, referring to the stratospheric zonal wind reversal in broad ranges of latitude and altitude between 1948 and 2003.
+They found a dependency on latitude and altitude, with longer summer duration at higher altitudes and high latitudes for the Northern Hemisphere.
+However, in all the cases they detected a breakpoint around 1978-1980, obtaining an increase in summer duration before the breakpoint and negative trends after 1978/1980.

 For several years, long-term studies aimed to investigate the anthropogenic influence in the atmosphere.
 Having in mind the atmosphere as a whole and considering that the temperature changes affect life at ground level, we can compare the summer length with the vegetation growing season.
-The normalized difference vegetation index (NDVI) is obtained from CO2 satellite measurements (e.g. Zhou et al., 2001).
+The normalized difference vegetation index (NDVI) is obtained from CO2 satellite measurements (e.g., Zhou et al., 2001).
 During the vegetation growing season there is an exchange of CO2 between the plants and the soil due to the process of photosynthesis and decomposition (Fung et al., 1987).
-In these studies the summer season starts around April/May and ends in September/October at mid-latitudes, that appears to be comparable to the time-interval for the mean zonal wind reversal investigated in this manuscript.
+In these studies the summer season starts around April/May and ends in September/October at middle latitudes, which appears to be comparable with the time interval for the mean zonal wind reversal investigated in this paper.